SE-UP/RSE-UP/chapters/welcome.md

 ## Using this Book

-This textbook was wr-uptt-upn to be used as the -upate-upial for a (potentially) semester-long course at the university level, although it can also be used for independent self-study.
+This textbook was written to be used as the material for a (potentially) semester-long course at the university level, although it can also be used for independent self-study.
 <!-- // Participatory live-coding is the anticipated style for teaching the material,
 // rather than lectures simply talking about the code presented {cite:p}`Brow2018, Wils2018`. -->
 The chapters and their content are generally designed to be used in the order given.

 Chapters are structured with the introduction at the start, content in the middle, and exercises at the end.
 Callout boxes are interspersed throughout the content to be used as a supplement to the main text, but not a requirement for the course overall.
 Early chapters have many small exercises; later chapters have fewer but larger exercises.
 <!-- // In order to break up long periods of live-coding while teaching,
 // it may be preferable to stop and complete some of the exercises at key points throughout the chapter, rather than waiting until the end. -->

-Possible exercise solutions are provided (Appendix [solutions](https://se-up.github.io/RSE-UP/chapters/solutions.html).
+Possible solutions to the exercises are provided in the [Appendix](https://se-up.github.io/RSE-UP/chapters/solutions.html).

 ## Contributing and Re-Use